BrandenStoberReal/SillyTavern-Utils/docs/ValueTrackerAPI.md

 For complete API reference, see the TypeScript definitions in the source code.
 All methods return Promises and include proper TypeScript typing for better development experience.

+### ValueTrackerAPI Methods

+- `registerExtension(extensionId: string)`: Register an extension with the ValueTracker plugin
+- `deregisterExtension(extensionId: string)`: Deregister an extension from the ValueTracker plugin
+- `getAllCharacters()`: Get all characters
+- `getCharacter(id: string)`: Get a specific character by ID
+- `createOrUpdateCharacter(characterData: CreateCharacterRequest)`: Create or update a character
+- `deleteCharacter(id: string)`: Delete a character by ID
+- `getAllInstancesForCharacter(characterId: string)`: Get all instances for a character
+- `getInstance(id: string)`: Get a specific instance by ID
+- `createOrUpdateInstance(instanceData: CreateInstanceRequest)`: Create or update an instance
+- `deleteInstance(id: string)`: Delete an instance by ID
+- `deleteAllInstancesForCharacter(characterId: string)`: Delete all instances for a character
+- `getInstanceData(id: string)`: Get all data for a specific instance
+- `getInstanceDataKey(id: string, key: string)`: Get a specific data key for an instance
+- `createOrUpdateInstanceData(id: string, key: string, value: any)`: Create or update a data key-value pair
+- `createOrUpdateInstanceDataAlt(id: string, key: string, value: any)`: Alternative method to create or update a data key-value pair
+- `deleteInstanceDataKey(id: string, key: string)`: Delete a specific data key for an instance
+- `clearInstanceData(id: string)`: Clear all data for an instance
+- `overrideInstanceData(id: string, data: OverrideInstanceDataRequest)`: Override all data for an instance
+- `mergeInstanceData(id: string, data: OverrideInstanceDataRequest)`: Merge new data with existing data
+- `removeInstanceDataKeys(id: string, keys: string[])`: Remove specific data keys from an instance
+- `getCrossExtensionCharacter(extensionId: string, id: string)`: Get a character from another extension
+- `getCrossExtensionInstance(extensionId: string, id: string)`: Get an instance from another extension
+- `getCrossExtensionInstanceData(extensionId: string, id: string)`: Get all data for an instance from another extension
+- `getCrossExtensionInstanceDataKey(extensionId: string, id: string, key: string)`: Get a specific data key for an instance from another extension
+- `getAllCrossExtensionCharacters(extensionId: string)`: Get all characters from another extension
+- `getCrossExtensionInstancesByCharacter(extensionId: string, characterId: string)`: Get all instances for a character from another extension

+### Convenience Functions

+- `initializeValueTrackerAPI(extensionId: string)`: Initialize the default API instance with an extension ID
+- `getValueTrackerExtensionId()`: Get the current extension ID used by the API